9 Professional Payment Reminder Templates That Always Work (2024)

 We’re contacting you again about the late payment for invoice #10101, which is now two weeks overdue.

-The payment is [Amount] and you can pay your invoice by visiting this link [Link to Invoice].
+The payment is [Amount], and you can pay your outstanding amount by visiting this link [Link to Invoice].
+The invoice and the contract are attached below.

 If you have any questions or problems regarding the payment, please contact us.
 Also, please acknowledge that you have received this message.